Shivamkanse2104/Infosys-milestone/README.md

 # Infosys-milestone

-can anyone share your thoughts what if are the things we can inlcude to give best output
+can anyone share your thoughts what if are the things we can include to give best output